PEAK-Legacy/PEAK/README.txt

      Expat maintainers.
 See the 'COPYING' file in 'src/expat' for details of its license.

-     The 'persistence' and 'ZConfig' packages are Copyright Zope Corporation and contributors; please see the 'LICENSE.txt' files in their directories for details of their licenses.

-     The 'fcgiapp' module is Copyright Digital Creations, LC (now Zope Corp.);
-     see the 'fcgiappmodule.c' for details of its license.
-In the same directory are distributed portions of the FastCGI Development Kit, which is Copyright Open Market, Inc.  See the 'LICENSE.TERMS' file in that directory for details of its license.

  Installation Instructions

     Please see the INSTALL.txt file.